Own-Data-Privateer/hoardy-web/README.md

 - to a self-hosted archiving server ([like `hoardy-web-sas`](./simple_server/)), or
 - any combination of those.

-In other words, `Hoardy-Web` is your own personal private [Wayback Machine](https://web.archive.org/) which passively archives everything you see and, unlike the original Wayback Machine, also archives HTTP `POST` requests and responses, and most other HTTP-level data.
+In other words, `Hoardy-Web` is your own personal private [Wayback Machine](https://web.archive.org/) which passively archives everything you see and, unlike the original Wayback Machine, also archives `HTTP POST` requests and responses, and most other `HTTP`-level data.

 Also, unless configured otherwise, `Hoardy-Web` will dump and archive collected data immediately, to both prevent data loss and to free the used RAM as soon as possible, keeping your browsing experience snappy even on ancient hardware.

-Compared to most of [its alternatives](#alternatives), `Hoardy-Web` **DOES NOT**:
+Compared to [most of its alternatives](#alternatives), `Hoardy-Web` **DOES NOT**:

 - force you to use a Chromium-based browser (you can use `Hoardy-Web` with [Firefox](https://www.mozilla.org/en-US/firefox/all/), [Tor Browser](https://www.torproject.org/download/), [LibreWolf](https://librewolf.net/installation/), [Fenix aka Firefox for Android](https://www.mozilla.org/en-US/firefox/browsers/mobile/android/), [Fennec](https://f-droid.org/en/packages/org.mozilla.fennec_fdroid/), [Mull](https://f-droid.org/packages/us.spotco.fennec_dos/), etc, which is not a small thing, since if you tried using any of the close alternatives running under Chromium-based browsers, you might have noticed that the experience there is pretty awful: the browser becomes even slower than usual, large files don't get captured, random stuff fails to be captured at random times because Chromium randomly detaches its debugger from its tabs... none of these problems exist on Firefox-based browsers because Firefox does not fight ad-blocking and hardcore ad-blocking extensions and `Hoardy-Web` use the same browser APIs);

-- require you to capture and/or collect and/or archive and/or export recorded data explicitly one page/browsing session at a time (the default behaviour is to archive everything completely automatically, though it implements optional [limbo mode](./extension/page/help.org#faq-limbo) which delays archival of collected data and provides optional manual/semi-automatic control if you want it);
+- require you to capture, collect, and archive recorded data one page/browsing session at a time (the default behaviour is to archive everything completely automatically, though it implements optional [limbo mode](./extension/page/help.org#faq-limbo) which delays archival of collected data and provides optional manual/semi-automatic control if you want it);

 - require you to download the data you want to archive twice or more (you'd be surprised how commonly other tools will either ask you to do that explicitly, or just do that silently when you ask them to save something);